fk/masonite/readme.md

 * Updated to imagesLoaded v3.1.4.
 * Updated to Masonry v3.1.4.
 * Updated to jQuery v1.11.0.
-* Updated to Colorbox v1.5.4.
+* Updated to ColorBox v1.5.4.
 * Updated to Modernizr v2.7.1.
 * Updated to HTML5 Placeholder Polyfill v2.0.9.
 * Updated to normalize.css v3.0.0.